LucaCiucci/differential-rs/doc/main.typ

   $ <recursive-succession-derivative>
   where $f_x = frac(diff, diff x) f(x,y)$ and $f_y = frac(diff, diff y) f(x,y)$ are the partial derivatives of $f$.

-  If $a_n$ converges to $a$, the equation becomes:
+  If $a_n$ converges to $a$, the equation for the fixed point of the derivative succession becomes:
   $
   frac(d, d p) a = f_x (a, p) frac(d, d p) a + f_y (a, p)
   $
   hence:
   $
   frac(d, d p) a = frac(f_y (a, p), 1 - f_x (a, p))
-  $
+  $ <derivative-fixed-point>

-  The good news is that the fixed point is only one and it is the correct derivative.
+  So the fixed point is only one and it is the correct derivative.\
+  If the the $a_n$ succession converges because of the _stability criterion of the fixed point_ @fixed-point, we have $abs(f'(x_0)) < 1$ and $f in C^1$ in a neighborhood of the fixed point $x_0$, so @recursive-succession-derivative also converges for the same criterion.\
+  This can be iterated for higher order derivatives so all the derivatives also converge.

   This equation would also allow us to compute the derivative of the fixed point with respect to $p$ without having to fully compute the succession using AD.

+  The edge case $f_x (a, p) = 1$ is the case where it is not possible to determine the stability of the fixed point using the first derivative criterion and we would have to investigate higher order derivatives, but this is not the case we are interested in.

+  For multi-variable differential, the same reasoning applies where, instead of the derivative of the fixed point, we have the Jacobian of the fixed point and the criterion $abs(f'(x_0)) < 1$ becomes $max(abs("eigenvalues"(J))) < 1$.

+  #todo[
+    $max(abs("eigenvalues"(J))) < 1$ sounds reasonable but I don't have a proof/reference for this at the moment.
+  ]

+  This explains why @babylon_sqrt and any other newton-like algorithm works with AD.

   #note[
-      This gives us an optimization chance: we could compute the algorithm using AD and just compute the derivatives of $f$ once we have the fixed point.\
+    This gives us two optimization chances:
+    + we could compute the algorithm using AD and just compute the derivatives of $f$ once we have the fixed point (this is implemented in line 1 of @babylon_sqrt).\
-      The reason I would never do this is that, in most cases, the benefit is just not worth it compared to the added complexity (especially in the $N$-D case).
+    + we could use @derivative-fixed-point to explicitly find the derivative and avoid iterating
+    #todo[
+      try to implement the second point for the square root. and compare with @general-sqrt and @babylon_sqrt. (maybe *it is the same* of @general-sqrt ???)
     ]

-  I now ask myself:
-  + under what conditions the succession converges?
-  + that happens if $f_x (a, p) = 1$?

-  Answering these questions is trivial.
-We are interested into looking ad well behaved functions that are $C^1$ in a neighborhood of the fixed point $x_0$.\
-  If the succession @recursive-succession converges, we have $abs(f'(x_0)) < 1$, hence the derivatives succession @recursive-succession-derivative also converges to the correct value because of the stability criterion of the fixed point.

-  The edge case $f_x (a, p) = 1$ is the case where it is not possible to determine the stability of the fixed point using the first derivative criterion and we would have to investigate higher order derivatives, but this is not the case we are interested in.

-  Using induction, we can prove that, if $f$ is smooth, higher order derivatives of the succession also converge to the correct value.
-This explains why the `sqrt`??? algorithm presented in @square-root works.
+  ]
 ]

 #appendix(